BIGJRA/BIGJRA.github.io/reborn.md

 A long time from now you can trade Pidove away for something much better, so catch one if you like.

 There's an *Oran Berry* in this rock, and a *Great Ball* below.
 You can sneak between the escalators here - pick up a hidden *Max Repel* in a rock and a *Carbos* (read: $4900) in the next room.
-We can't progress further here, so go back upstairs and go through the door
+We can't progress further here, so go back upstairs and go through the door.

 **Obsidia Slums 1F**